jgador/loggle/README.md

     ```

-7. **Access Kibana:**
+## Access Kibana

     Kibana is automatically set up as part of the deployment and exposed on standard HTTPS.
 Open your browser and navigate to `https://kibana.example.com` (replace with your domain) to view your logs.
 Remember: the OpenTelemetry Collector listens on port **4318** and Kibana is now published on port **443**.

-8. **Tear Down (Optional):**
-    A helper script keeps the resource group and static public IP while destroying everything else:
-    ```powershell
-    pwsh .\destroy.ps1          # Use -AutoApprove:$false if you want to confirm the destroy
-    ```
-    Run it from `terraform\azure`.
-The wrapper builds a `terraform destroy` call that targets every managed resource except the protected resource group, public IP, and Key Vault, so those stay in place while the rest is removed.

 ## For older versions, see: